-This initiative was led by Workforce Solutions for North Central PA/the North Central Workforce Development-Board who partnered with employers, economic development agencies, communities, chambers of commerce and individuals to develop and execute the PA SIX Marketing Campaign.
+This initiative was led by Workforce Solutions for North Central PA who partnered with employers, economic development agencies, communities, chambers of commerce and individuals to develop and execute the PA SIX Marketing Campaign.

 Through the PA SIX brand we desire to raise awareness of PA SIX as a career destination and ultimately attract and retain talented individuals so that PA SIX employers can continue to thrive into the future.
-The website will go live by June of 2020.
+The website will go liveby went live in June of 2020 and can be found at discoverpasix.com.